 The effective yield criterion should not only capture the results of atomistic simulations and experiments, but the symmetry of the effective stress must be compatible with crystallography.
-To be more specific, consider an arbitrary slip system $\alpha$ that is characterized by two unit vectors: $\hat{\bm{n}}^\alpha$ representing the normal of the slip plane, and $\hat{\bm{m}}^\alpha$ that is parallel to the slip direction.
-The two possible choices of the slip plane normal, i.e. $\pm\nn$, suggest that the Burgers circuit around the dislocation can be made in two different directions.
-While these choices are equivalent, they lead to opposite slip directions, $\pm\mm$ and thus to opposite directions of the Burgers vector of the dislocation, $\pm\bb=\pm\mm b$, where $b$ is the magnitude of the Burgers vector.
-However, the Burgers vector is a topological quantity and does not depend on the coordinate frame.
-In the spirit of \new{Neumann's} principle \citep{neumann:1885}, we thus demand that any physical quantity involving the slip system $\alpha$ must be invariant under a \emph{simultaneous} change of sign of the vectors $\mm$ and $\nn$.
-Therefore, the effective stresses involved in all single crystal yield criteria must obey the inversion symmetry
+To be more specific, consider an arbitrary slip system $\alpha$ in bcc crystals that is characterized by two vectors: $\n$ representing the normal of the slip plane, and $\m$ that is parallel to the slip direction. \new{The two possible choices for the orientation of the normal of the slip plane imply that the Burgers circuit can be made around the \emph{same} dislocation in two \emph{opposite} directions.} For example, the $(\bar{1}01)[111]$ system can be described by two pairs of vectors $(\m,\n)$: (i) $\m=[111]$ and $\n=[\bar{1}01]$, or (ii) $\m=[\bar{1}\bar{1}\bar{1}]$ and $\n=[10\bar{1}]$. \new{These two choices lead to opposite slip directions $\pm\m$ and thus to opposite directions of the Burgers vector of the dislocation, $\pm\bm{b}=\pm\mm b$, where $b$ is the magnitude of the Burgers vector, and $\mm$ is a unit vector parallel to the slip direction.
+However, \emph{the Burgers vector is a topological quantity and does not depend on the choice of the coordinate frame}.
+In the spirit of Neumann's principle \citep{neumann:1885}, we thus demand that any physical quantity involving the slip system $\alpha$ must be invariant under a \emph{simultaneous} change of sign of the vectors $\m$ and $\n$.} Therefore, the effective stresses involved in all single crystal yield criteria must obey the inversion symmetry